-Following a major transformation supported by an EU-funded project to promote and invest in science and technology, in 2016, this once derelict site opened its doors once again, inviting visitors from all over the world to experience an interactive approach to Science with over 200 hands-on exhibits.
+Following a major transformation supported by an EU-funded project to promote and invest in science and technology, in 2016 this oncederelict site opened its doors once again, inviting visitors from all over the world to experience an interactive approach to Science with over 200 hands-on exhibits.
 Set on a high promontory, Esplora and its surrounding gardens provide an idyllic event location with extensive views of the Grand Harbour.

-The original villa built by Fra Giovanni Bichi now serves as premises for the Malta Council for Science and Technology specialising in Research, Space Education Programmes, Covid-19 R&D Funds, Innovation Strategy, R&I Platforms and much more.
-MCST acts for, and on behalf of, the Foundation for Science and Technology (public body established by the central government in 1988 with the mandate of advising government on science and technology policy).
+The original villa built by Fra Giovanni Bichi now serves as the premises for

+Xjenza Malta (Science Malta).
+This

+agency of the Maltese Government

+is responsible for Research, Space Education Programmes, Innovation Strategy, R&I Platforms and much more.
+Xjenza Malta also has the

+mandate of advising government on

+science and technology policy.